elastic/elastic-package/README.md

    go mod tidy
    ```
 4. Push these changes into a branch and create a Pull Request
-    - Creating this PR would automatically trigger a new Jenkins pipeline.
+    - Creating this PR would automatically trigger a new build of the corresponding Buildkite pipeline.

 ### Testing with Elastic serverless